cloudflare/cloudflare-docs/content/rules/snippets/examples/auth-with-headers.md

 {{<Aside type="warning" header="Caution when using in production">}}

 - This code is provided as a sample, and is not suitable for production code without protecting against timing attacks.
-To learn how to implement production-safe code, refer to the [`timingSafeEqual` example](/workers/examples/protect-against-timing-attacks/) for more information on how to mitigate against timing attacks in your Snippets code.
+Refer to the [Workers `timingSafeEqual` example](/workers/examples/protect-against-timing-attacks/) for more information on how to mitigate against timing attacks in your code.
+Aternatively, consider [signing requests with HMAC](/rules/snippets/examples/signing-requests/).

 - The example code contains a generic header key and value of `X-Custom-PSK` and `mypresharedkey`.
 To best protect your resources, change the header key and value in the Snippets editor before saving your code.